-Christmas Tree Lights Vowel Sort
+Christmas Vowel Sort

-Each puzzle had three pictures: the Christmas tree let students know what vowel they were focusing on and whether or not it was long or short.
+Each puzzle had three pictures: the Christmas tree let students know what vowel they were focusing on and whether or not it was long or short…

 The other two pictures were Christmas lights containing a different picture with the corresponding vowel.

-To start, I gave a small group of students one of the vowel cards and had them sort through all of the light puzzle pieces looking for the two pictures that had the matching vowels.
+To start, I gave a small group of students one of the vowel cards and had them sort through all of the light puzzle pieces, looking for the two pictures that had the matching vowels.

 The short U Christmas tree was paired with the “bug” and “duck”…

 Meanwhile, another group of kids was ready to work on short and long vowels at the same time!

-Students picked up the light puzzle pieces one at a time and matched it to the correct puzzle.
+Students picked up the lights one at a time and matched it to the correct puzzle.